CiscoDevNet/startnow-Intro-to-Python-buildpacks/README.md

     ![Results](./images/results.png "Myapp Results")

-10. Our app gives us the ability to pass in command line arguments when we run our docker container.
-This gives up the ability to changes our ACI login params as well as provide our `webex_token` and the name of our `webex_room` to update a webex room.
+10. BONUS: This app has the ability to pass in command line arguments when we run our docker container.
+There are several arguments that are accepted like ACI login params as well as we can provide our `webex_token` and the name of a `webex_room` to send a webex adaptive card update to.
+Check out the example below:

+    >NOTE: To obtain a valid Webex Token: https://developer.webex.com/docs/api/getting-started

     ```bash
     ➜  startnow-Intro-to-Python-buildpacks git:(main) ✗ docker run \